 Modern Seoul is filled with hotels and getting a room is generally not much of a problem, but it wasn’t always that way.
+The Luxury Hotels of Seoul in the early 1900s were quite rare.
 The first hotel to cater to Westerners was established in 1884 near the Japanese legation.
 At first, the hotel was used to house sailors from the American warship U.S.S.
 Trenton.
 Following their departure, it was for a short time the only place – other than the foreign legations – that visitors from overseas could find accommodations, albeit sparse at best.

 Horace Allen, a missionary at the time, described his stay at the hotel as “a new experience” in which he slept on a board with his shoes as pillows and his shawl as a blanket.
 “I pay $1.50 a day [a very princely sum] at my hotel,” he declared, “but get nothing to eat unless I furnish it and no heat.”
 A later guest apparently had it slightly better.
 The room was clean and furnished with a small table, two chairs and a lamp, but no bed nor bedding.

 The guest was served “four eggs nearly raw, four persimmons, a bottle of beer and some tea.”
 Later he was given “a beef-steak, horrid-looking, tough and badly cooked” that he refused to eat and sent away.
 The hotel soon failed – not due to its poor service but because of a wave of political unrest and anti-foreign sentiment.

 The next hotel in the capital appears to have been the Seoul Hotel, established in 1897.
 This two-story inn was owned and operated by an Italian named Felix Bijno.
 It was located “within the Imperial Palace grounds,” boasted “spacious, commodious and well-fitted bedrooms,” and served “cuisine of the best French style.”